 but is limited to a maximum of 5 days in any one year.
 Examination leave is not available where an examination is conducted within the normal class timetable during the term/semester and study time has been granted to the staff member.

-17.13.16 The examination leave shall be granted for deferred examinations and in respect of repeat studies.
+17.13.16 The examination leave is to be granted for deferred examinations and in respect of repeat studies.

 17.13.17 Study Leave - Study leave for full-time study is granted to assist those employees who win scholarships/fellowships/awards or who wish to undertake full-time study and/or study tours.
 Study leave may be granted for studies at any level, including undergraduate study.